ansell/rdf4j-schema-generator/README.md

-# Sesame Vocab Builder
+# Sesame Vocabulary Builder

-Sesame Vocab Builder provides a command line tool that allows to create constants for RDF primitives for a given namespace out of RDF ontology files.
+Sesame Vocabulary Builder provides a command line tool and maven plugin that allows to create constants for RDF primitives for a given namespace from RDF ontology files.

 ## How To